 Radio measurements at PC5 interface are considered as part of relay (re)selection criteria.

-- Remote UE at least use the radio signal strength measurements of sidelink discovery messages to evaluate whether PC5 link quality of a relay UE satisfies relay selection and reselection criterion.
+- Remote UE at least use the radio signal strength measurements of sidelink discovery messages to evaluate whether PC5 link quality of a Relay UE satisfies relay selection and reselection criterion.

-- When remote UE is connected to a relay UE, it may use SL-RSRP measurements on the sidelink unicast link to evaluate whether PC5 link quality with the relay UE satisfies relay reselection criterion.
+- When Remote UE is connected to a Relay UE, it may use SL-RSRP measurements on the sidelink unicast link to evaluate whether PC5 link quality with the Relay UE satisfies relay reselection criterion.

 Further details on the PC5 radio measurements criteria, e.g., in case of no transmission on the sidelink unicast link can be discussed in WI phase.

-For relay (re-)selection, remote UE compares the PC5 radio measurements of a relay UE with the threshold which is configured by gNB or preconfigured.
-Higher layer criteria also need to be considered by remote UE for relay (re-)selection, but details can be left to SA2 to decide.
-Relay (re-)selection can be triggered by upper layers of remote UE.
+For relay (re-)selection, Remote UE compares the PC5 radio measurements of a Relay UE with the threshold which is configured by gNB or preconfigured.
+Higher layer criteria also need to be considered by Remote UE for relay (re-)selection, but details can be left to SA2 to decide.
+Relay (re-)selection can be triggered by upper layers of Remote UE.

 Relay reselection should be triggered if the NR Sidelink signal strength of current Sidelink relay is below a (pre)configured threshold.
-Also, relay reselection may be triggered if RLF of PC5 link with current relay UE is detected by remote UE.
+Also, relay reselection may be triggered if RLF of PC5 link with current Relay UE is detected by Remote UE.

 The above-described baseline for relay (re)selection apply to both L2 and L3 relay solutions.
 Additional AS layer criteria can be considered in WI phase for both L2 and L3 UE-to-UE relay solutions.

-For relay (re-)selection, when remote UE has multiple suitable relay UE candidates which meet all AS-layer & higher layer criteria and remote UE need to select one relay UE by itself, it is up to UE implementation to choose one relay UE.
+For relay (re-)selection, when Remote UE has multiple suitable Relay UE candidates which meet all AS-layer & higher layer criteria and Remote UE need to select one Relay UE by itself, it is up to UE implementation to choose one Relay UE.

 5.4 Relay/Remote UE authorization